bruce-szalwinski-he/superdsm-2/docs/source/pipeline.rst

 The meaning of the different fields is the follows:

 ``runnable``
     Marks this task as runnable (or not runnable).
-If set to ``false``, the specification will be treated as a template for derived tasks.
+If set to `False`, the specification will be treated as a template for derived tasks.
 Derived tasks are placed in sub-folders and inherit the specification of the parent task.
 This is useful, for example, if you want to try out different hyperparameters.
 The batch system automatically picks up intermediate results of parent tasks to speed up the completion of derived tasks.

 ``environ``
     Defines environment variables which are to be set.
 In the example above, MKL and OpenBLAS numpy backends are both instructed to use two threads for parallel computations.